Enricopv/ExpressReactBase/README.md

 <div id="how">
   <h3>Cool.
 How do I use this?</h3>
       <p>Well if you are completely new to everything, you must first make sure you have node installed by visiting https://nodejs.org/.
 This will help you get both node and npm installed.</p>

-      <p>In order to run this app you should use npm install in both the root and /client directories in order to the express server and react dependencies respectively.</p>
-      <p>Root install</p>

-        npm install

-    <p>Navigate to client and install</p>

-        cd client
-        npm install

-      Once this done you want to go back to root and start the app

-        npm start

-      Viola!
-You should see the basic create-react-app webpage.
-      If you enter in http://localhost:3000/api/getdata you should get json back.

 </div>